Categories

 What to Know About An Auto Accident Claim

 An auto accident can bring life altering injuries and large medical bills.
 It can be a very traumatic time.
-The Law Office of Shannon G. Starr, LLC can help and has experience with auto accident cases.

 Seek medical treatment as soon as you can after an accident.
 First and foremost, your health is most important.
 Also, if there is a gap in time between your accident and treatment of your injuries, the other side may try and say they are not related to the accident.